Phone: (504) 247-1543

 domains who are not experts in machine learning, to design complex

 intelligent systems and evaluate them.
-I am working on developing such

 Research InterestsArtificial Intelligence, Machine Learning, Natural Language Processing, Extraction of Spatial Semantics from Natural Language Text, Information Extraction from Biomedical Text, Structured Output Prediction Models, Probabilistic Graphical Models, Statistical Relational Learning, Learning Based Programming, Probabilistic Programming.